es-ude/ElasticNodeMiddleware/docs/GettingStartedGuide.md

 After that the leds should be turned on one after one and then should be turned off one after one.
 This last step is repeated infinite.

-## Blink Usart Example

-For building the minimal example in the [blinkUsartExample.c](../app/blinkUsartExample.c) you have to run the following command:

-    $ bazel build //app:blinkUsartExample --platforms=@AvrToolchain//platforms:ElasticNode_v3

-It is mostly the same like for the [blinkExample](../app/blinkExample.c), but the term "blinkExample" is exchanged with "blinkUsartExample".
-You should do the same for the running command.
-Therefore the second command should look like this:

-	$ bazel run //app:_blinkUsartExampleUpload --platforms=@AvrToolchain//platforms:ElasticNode_v3

-After executing the commands your right MCU_Led (number 4) should blink.
-As said above, you have to know which port is used for your connected FTDI-adapter to see the communication.
-In our case the port is "ttyUSB0".
-So for seeing the communication you have to use the command:

-    $ sudo screen /dev/ttyUSB0 9600

-The "9600" is our used baud rate.
-Now you should see perennially string: "Hello.
-You debug with Uart.", which pops up at the same time as the LED.
-When you type a character at your keyboard it should print: "Please press the a on your keyboard." except for the character 'a' and the second LED from the left (number 6) should blink additionally.
-For character 'a' it prints "I know you pressed key a." and the second LED from right (number 5) should blink.
-This small example should verify that your uart communication works.

 ## Blink Lufa Example

 For building and running the blink Lufa Example you have to use the same commands like above but exchange "blinkUsartExample" with "blinkLufaExample".